 Remember, problem behaviors are usually a means of communicating.
 Respond to them with compassion.
 If you’re able to effectively do this, you’ll be able to establish a trusting relationship between students, families, and teachers.

-Don’t hesitate to get in touch with Positive Action to see how you might be able to implement Positive Action’s classroom management programs to actively engage your learners.
+Don’t hesitate to get in touch with Positive Action to see how you might be able to implement Positive Action’s behavior management programs to actively engage your learners.

 You’ll end up spending less time resolving conflicts and dealing with disruptive behavior and more time teaching.